eriktaylor/ai-agent-moat/README.md

 ## How to Run

-The current pipeline runs autonomously using GitHub Actions.
-One-off queries can be run as per below:
+**The current pipeline runs autonomously using GitHub Actions.**

+Custom user queries can be run as per below.

 **Demo Application (Streamlit) with user-query use-case:**